 If the complaint involves very serious allegations or it is felt that an external independent investigation is needed, this will be decided by the Head of Quality and Continuous Improvement.
-If the investigation into a complaint results in action under St Anne's disciplinary procedures, then:
+If the investigation, into a complaint, results in action under St Anne's disciplinary procedures, then:

-- The complaints process will be continued to its conclusion, as set out in the process above. - In the response letter, the complainant will be informed that their complaint has led to disciplinary action (but not the details due to the GDPR and Data Protection legislation)
+- The complaints process will be continued to its conclusion, as set out in the process above. - In the response letter, the complainant will be informed that their complaint has led to disciplinary action, if known at that time (but not the details due to the GDPR and Data Protection legislation).

-3.6 Timeframes
+3.8 Timeframes

-3.6.1 Stage 1
+3.8.1 Stage 1

-An acknowledgement letter will be sent within 3 working days, this will include details of the person appointed to conduct the investigation.
-St Anne's will outline their understanding of the complaint and the resident's desired outcome.
-If details are unclear, St Anne's will ask for clarification and inform the resident if their desired outcome is unreasonable or unrealistic.
+An acknowledgement letter will be sent within 3 working days; this will include details of the person appointed to conduct the investigation.
+St Anne's will outline their understanding of the complaint and the complainant's preferred outcome.
+If details are unclear, St Anne's will ask for clarification and inform the complainant if their preferred outcome is unreasonable or unrealistic, setting out reasons for this.

-The investigating officer will investigate and respond to stage one complaints within 10 working days of acknowledging the complaint.
+The investigating officer will, wherever possible, contact the complainant to confirm the details of the complaint, investigate and respond to stage one complaints within 28 working days of the acknowledgment of the complaint.
 This process includes evaluating the issue, determining the necessary resolution, and identifying any urgent actions required.
+Stage 1 responses will be signed off by the Head of Operations.